-How a high spam complaint rate affects the sender
+How a high spam complaint rate affects the email sender

 A high spam complaint rate results in long-term deliverability issues that can take months to correct.
-Email providers, such as Gmail, will pay close attention to your spam complaint rate over the past 30-60 days.
+Email providers like Gmail will pay close attention to your spam complaint rate over the past 30-60 days.
 Once you have a high complaint rate, it can take at least 30-60 days to repair it.

-If your account has a high spam complaint rate, our deliverability team will place your account under review and will send you a notification via email.
+If your account has a high spam complaint rate, our Deliverability and Compliance teams will place your account under review and will send you a notification via email.
 This email will be sent to the email address listed in the "Notification email" field on the Account > My Settings > Account information page.
-In the notification will, there will be a series of questions for you to answer that will help us understand why the spam complaint rate is high.
+In the notification, there will be a series of questions for you to answer that will help us understand why the spam complaint rate is high.
 In addition, we'll provide actions for you to take to correct the issue.
 You will not be able to send emails during this time.
 Once we receive your response and see that you have taken the actions requested of you, you will be able to use your account to send emails again.

 Best practices for avoiding a high spam complaint rate